unneon/glotter/README.md

 #### Running

 First, run your compiled app just as you would normally run it.
-If you are following the BFS test, example input is provided in [test/bfs/input.txt](test/bfs/input.txt) file.
+If you are following the BFS test, example input is provided in [test/bfs/input.txt](test/bfs/input.txt) file; if LCA test, then use [test/lca/input1.txt](test/lca/input1.txt) or [test/lca/input2.txt](test/lca/input2.txt).
 Run your favourite browser and load `localhost:57077`.

 #### Using